1710 Park Avenue, Chico | Gallery desk staffed Friday–Sunday 10am–2pm

 The intention is to raise money for 1078 Gallery, increase membership, and introduce new people to the gallery in a pleasant and entertaining way.

 We hope you'll participate!
-If you have questions please email info@1078gallery.org.
+If you have questions please email [email protected].

 Michael Mulcahy